Chealion/chealion-old/README.markdown

 			running along with a backup with date fuction (great for backing up configuration files)

+		ChromiumUpdater
+			chromium.sh
+				Shell Script that retrieves the latest version of Chromium and installs.
+				Based on my now defunct nightly.sh for WebKit.

 		code2html.sh
 			Shell Script to use enscript to create an HTML document of a piece of code.